m0ru/bak/04_solution.md

   * a lot of mocking → smooth collaboration
   * how did we migrate, step-by-step (central redux architecture first, then add components, write import wrapper for won.js, restructure linkeddata-service.js)

-build tool: pure npm vs grunt vs gulp vs brunch?
+build tool: pure npm vs grunt vs Gulp vs brunch?

 * too complex for chaining commands in npm (< ~ is it really?)
-* gulp seemed to be best practice with its pipes (with grunt being too old and brunch not well known)
+* Gulp seemed to be best practice with its pipes (with grunt being too old and brunch not well known)
 * TODO better arguments

 dependency mngmt - npm vs bower vs jspm vs yarn: